 September 2021: Hertfordshire introduced HertsLynx with £1.4 million from the DfT’s Rural Mobility Fund for a four year period centred on Buntingford initially with three minibuses but expanding to five and operated by Uno.

-September 2021: West Yorkshire Combined Authority with Leeds City Council are funding a three year “pilot” costing £2.234 million called FlexiBus operated by First Leeds with seven minibuses.
+September 2021: West Yorkshire Combined Authority with Leeds City Council began funding a three year “pilot” costing £2.234 million called FlexiBus operated by First Leeds with seven minibuses.
+It ended in September 2023 after just two years.

 October 2021: East Cheshire Council launched go-too operating two buses itself for a three year period with £1.26 million from the DfT’s Rural Mobility Fund based on Nantwich.

-…and later in the year further announced Vectare would be taking over the ting operation in November.
+…and later in the year further announced Vectare would be taking over the ting operation in November 2022.
+That two year contract ended at the end of November 2024 when the service was rebranded as Tiger T1 – see entry below under December 2024.

 November 2021: Surrey County Council publicly launched the Surrey Connect DRT serving four small areas west of Leatherhead with £660K funding from the DfT’s Rural Mobility Fund.
-It’s operated by Mole Valley Community Transport and expanded in April 2023 to cover the whole District Council area of Mole Valley.
+It’s operated by Mole Valley Community Transport and expanded in April 2023 to cover the whole District Council area of Mole Valley with five more schemes introduced in other parts of the county in September 2023 (see later entry).

 March 2022: Norfolk County Council used its £700K grant from the DfT’s Rural Mobility Fund to introduce a Flexibus+ branded DRT scheme in an 85 square mile rural area south of the market town of Swaffham.
 Operated by Vectare it’s been given four years to become financially viable.